 8. Miscellaneous MCSAP Related Travel - \$5,000.
 The budgeted amount will be used on additional miscellaneous MCSAP related travel such as: FMCSA requested conferences, MCSAP related travel for training, and/or other conference attendance related to CMV enforcement training and standardization.
+Vouchering will be based on exact costs.

 9. Recruitment Travel - \$5,000.
 The budgeted amount for recruitment travel will provide lodging and per-diem for two CVEO Officers to attend inperson career fairs in a dedicated effort to recruit new employees for commercial vehicle enforcement.
+Vouchering will be based on exact costs.